Grilled Mackerel in a Pan (Without Fish Smell)

 Instructions

 - If using an already salted mackerel fish, soak it in rice water for 10 minutes to reduce some of the saltiness.
-If using fresh fish, soak for 5 minutes.
+If using fresh fish, soak for 5 minutes or skip this step.

 - Take the fish out of the water and dry completely with a paper towel.
 Apply a thin coat of vinegar on both sides of the mackerel flesh and skin.